inside

 • The heat pump can be combined with renewable energy sources such as solar electricity or biomass.

 I would like to combine my existing heating system with a heat pump.
-This version is called bivalent operation.
-Here, too, it is generally beneficial if the building has been modernised for energy efficiency.
-There are two ways to add to the existing heating:
+This variant is called bivalent operation.
+In this case too, it is generally beneficial if the building has been modernised for energy efficiency.
+There are two ways to add to the existing heating system:

-In the bivalent-alternative operating mode, the heat pump and the existing heating system alternate – depending on the outside temperature.
-In concrete terms, this means that the heat pump covers the entire heat demand up to a defined outside temperature, the so-called bivalence point.
-This is ideally between 2 °C and -6 °C. If the value falls below this, the existing heat source takes over the heating.
-Heat pump and existing heat source therefore do not operate simultaneously.
+In the bivalent-alternative operating mode, the heat pump and the heating system alternate on the basis of the outside temperature.
+In concrete terms, this means that the heat pump covers the entire heat demand up to a defined outside temperature, known as the bivalence point.
+This is ideally between 2 °C and -6 °C. If the value falls below this, the heat generator takes over the heating process.
+This means that the heat pump and heat generator do not operate simultaneously.

 Benefits:

-• The combination of heat pump and heating is easy to control.
+• The combination of heat pump and heating system is easy to control.

 • The existing heating system can operate with higher flow temperatures.
-This often plays a role in connection with existing radiators.
+This is often important to consider in situations where there are existing radiators.

-In the bivalent-parallel operating mode, both heat sources work together starting at a predefined outdoor temperature.
-It then looks like this: The heat pump takes over the heating load alone up to the defined bivalence value.
-Only when the outside temperature drops below this value does the second heat source switch on.
-The heat pump and the second heat source are designed in such a way that they cover the required heating load together during peak load.
+In the bivalent-parallel operating mode, both heat generators work together starting from a predefined outdoor temperature.
+The heat pump then takes over the heating load by itself up to the defined bivalence value.
+Only when the outside temperature drops below this value does the second heat generator switch on.
+The heat pump and the second heat generator are designed in such a way that they cover the required heating load together during peak load.

 Benefits:

-• The heat pump takes over a much higher share of the heat and hot water supply and thus makes a significantly higher contribution to covering the heating load than in the bivalent-alternative operating mode.
+• The heat pump takes over a much higher share of the heat and hot water supply, thus making a significantly higher contribution to covering the heating load than is the case in the bivalent-alternative operating mode.

 • Renewable energy sources such as solar electricity or biomass can be integrated.

-I am planning a small to medium-sized multi-family house
+I am planning a small to medium-sized block of flats

-I would like to use heat pump technology in my multi-family house and heat a total of 3–5 residential units with it.
-Is this possible and which heat pumps are suitable for an multi-family house?
+I would like to use heat pump technology in my block of flats and heat a total of three to five housing units with it.
+Is this possible and which heat pumps are suitable for a block of flats?

 Operating heat pumps in a cascade

-Houses with several residential units have a greater heat demand and cooling demand than a single-family house Several heat pumps are needed to cover this higher demand.
+Buildings with several housing units have a greater heat demand and cooling demand than a detached house.
+Several heat pumps are needed to cover this higher demand.
 They can be connected together to form a common heating system (= cascading).
-Depending on the current requirements in the entire building, individual heat pumps can be switched on or off.
-This means that, all heat pumps are in operation during peak load, while fewer units operate when demand is lower.
+Individual heat pumps can be switched on or off according to the current requirements throughout the building.
+This means that all heat pumps are in operation during peak load and fewer when demand is lower.

-The standard x-center x40 controller for Kermi heat pumps makes joint, coordinated control of several heat pumps together possible.
-At the same time, it sensibly integrates the corresponding heat storage units.
-The following heat pumps are suitable for cascade switching:
+The standard x-center x40 controller for Kermi heat pumps makes it possible to control several heat pumps together in a way that coordinates them with one another.
+It also provides a logical way of integrating the corresponding heat storage tanks.
+The following heat pumps are suitable for cascading:

 Benefits:

-• The installation of several heat pumps reduces the probability of a complete failure of the heating system.
+• Installing several heat pumps reduces the likelihood of a complete failure of the heating system.
 This increases operational safety.